Are You a Rock Hound?

 My Family is full of RockHounds

-We would look for rocks along creeks, rivers, and lakes, especially if there was a dried up rock bed where dams had been built.
+We spent many days looking for rocks along creeks, rivers, and lakes, especially if there was a dried up rock bed where dams had been built.
 And last but certainly not least, were the plain old gravel roads, where some of our best finds were collected.

 We learned early what garnets looked like in the raw, and agates, and even emeralds and our best times always involved a rock hunting adventure.